 What worked for me: Body After Baby

 I’m sure you’ve heard it before, but it bears repeating: nursing works!!
 Breastfeeding burns an average of 500 calories per day!
 That’s as many calories as some workouts, and you aren’t doing anything except what God made your body to do!
-Another advantage from nursing is that it causes your uterus to contract and your stomach to flatten/tighten.
+Another advantage from nursing is that it causes your uterus to contract and your stomach to flatten/tighten and you can store your milk in Bottles for your baby.
 Extra calorie burn = more cupcakes to eat.
 Plus a flatter stomach!!
 I’ll take it!!
 Cuddle time with your children is just an added bonus!

 Exercising throughout pregnancy